ABOUT GOTHAM WEEK EXPO

 The world of storytelling in film and media is transforming.
 Today, brands are spotlighting real people, their stories, and important causes to deliver their messages in compelling and profound ways utilizing various methods to meaningfully connect with audiences.

-During the Branded Storytelling Expo, we’ll explore how to forge impactful relationships, advance careers, emphasize the significance and value of storytelling, and discover how branded storytelling can elevate a filmmaker’s craft and help them achieve their goals.
+At the Branded Storytelling Expo, we explore how to forge impactful relationships, advance careers, emphasize the significance and value of storytelling, and discover how branded storytelling can elevate a filmmaker’s craft and help them achieve their goals.

 ABOUT EXPANDING COMMUNITIES